charleshancoder/charleshancoder.github.io/_drafts/azure-apim.md

-# Learning Azure API Management
+# Azure API Management Introduction

-Azure API Management (APIM) is a service that provides a way to create consistent and modern API gateways for existing back-end services.
-It is a fully managed service that enables organizations to publish, secure, transform, maintain, and monitor APIs.
-APIM is a critical component of modern application development, enabling organizations to expose their services to internal and external developers in a secure and scalable way.

-In this guide, we will explore the key concepts of Azure API Management, how to create and manage APIs, secure and protect APIs, and monitor and analyze API usage.
-We will also cover best practices for designing and implementing APIs using Azure API Management.
+What is Azure API Management, and how can it help organizations manage their APIs effectively?
+In this post, we'll explore the key concepts, best practices, and use cases of Azure API Management to help you get started with API management in Azure.

+## Why Use Azure API Management?

+Azure API Management provides a centralized platform for managing APIs.
+It offers a range of features to help organizations create, publish, secure, and monitor APIs effectively.
+By using Azure API Management, organizations can:

+- **Decouple Front-End and Back-End Services**: Azure API Management acts as an API gateway, decoupling front-end clients from back-end services.
+It provides a layer of abstraction that simplifies API interactions and improves scalability.

 ## Key Concepts